oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 As we've seen a service in Kubernetes is delivered by programs running in containers.
 The way a container operates is that it runs a single program, once that program exists then the container exits, and the pod is no longer providing the service.

-So the first thing we need to protect against is the program providing our service existing, there are always bugs in code (with the possible exception of "Hello World" bug free programs just don't exist) and quite often the bugs can cause programs to completely crash.

-Before we can see this in action, we need to get a bit of data on the current state of the system.

-First let's make sure that the service is running.
-In a terminal type
+- Make sure that the service is running.
+  - In a terminal type : `curl -i -X GET -u jack:password http://localhost:80/store/stocklevel`

 ```
-$ curl -i -X GET -u jack:password http://localhost:80/store/stocklevel
 HTTP/1.1 200 OK
 Server: openresty/1.15.8.2
 Date: Thu, 02 Jan 2020 14:01:18 GMT